 METHODOLOGY

 The study was carried out in Kumba Municipality, Meme Division, Southwest Region of Cameroon situated at latitude 4°38'N and 4°52'N and longitudes 9°26'E and 9°35'E, of the Greenwich Meridian.
 The topography of the area is predominantly hilly, with an average elevation of around 200 meters above sea level.
 The area experiences a tropical rainforest climate, characterized by high temperatures and humidity throughout the year.
 The natural vegetation in the study area is characterized by a mix of tropical rainforest and secondary regrowth, providing a diverse ecosystem that supports various agricultural activities.
 The principal occupation of the inhabitants is business and agriculture.
-Kumba Municipality was selected as the study site due to the growing interest of women and youths in poultry production.The purposive sampling technique was used and women and youths engaged in poultry farming were purposively chosen to constitute the study population.
+Kumba Municipality was selected as the study site due to the growing interest of women and youths in poultry production.
+The purposive sampling technique was used and women and youths engaged in poultry farming were purposively chosen to constitute the study population.
 Poultry farmers were identified through referral of day-old chick suppliers.
 This was because of unavailability of data on farmers engaged in broiler poultry farming in the study area.
 Through this snowball sampling technique, a population of 70 poultry farmers was attained.
 To determine an appropriate sample size from the target population, the Krejcie and Morgan (1970) sample size determination table was used.
 The calculated sample size was 59.
-However the effective sample size was 56 because all the questionnaires were not returned, representing a response rate of approximately 95%.
+However, the effective sample size was 56 because all the questionnaires were not returned, representing a response rate of approximately 95%.
 Primary quantitative data was collected through questionnaire administration.
 The questionnaire was designed to gather information on poultry production systems, improved poultry management practices and impact of adoption of improved poultry practices on the livelihood of the farmers.
 Data collected were analyzed using the Statistical Package for the Social Sciences (SPSS) and descriptive statistics were used to summarize the analyzed data.

 RESULTS AND DISCUSSIONS